Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 In this project you will be implementing robot localization methods such as Extended Kalman Filter (EKF) and Particle Filter (PF).
 Given a map, your localization method will take sensor measurements of landmarks observed by the robot, and control updates from teleoperation of the robot, to localize the robot in the map.

 For this project you will be working in a group of 3.
-Please use the [google-sheet](https://docs.google.com/spreadsheets/d/1JdiTP-pWkB2OWAwnKYMVp2sqWZbLZuDr9h5trelGDG4/edit?usp=sharing) and Discord channel to form a group of 3.
+Please use the Google Sheet and Discord channel to form a group of 3.
 See the post about this on [Edstem](https://edstem.org/us/courses/4944/discussion/369568).

 Once you form a team please drop an email to us (afishman@cs.washington.edu, rohjunha@cs.washington.edu, kdesingh@cs.washington.edu) along with a `team-name`.